GSA/digitalgov.gov/content/news/2021/02/2021-02-08-call-for-participation-2021-government-ux-summit.md

 ---

 {{< note >}}
-**The February 26th deadline for submissions has passed.** Thank you— we have received a number of submissions on a wide variety of topics related to UX!
+**The February 26th deadline for submissions has passed.
+Registration for the 2021 UX Summit will be open soon.** We have received a number of submissions on a wide variety of topics related to UX!
+We will send a notification to the User Experience community once the registration is open.
+The summit will be held on June 22-24, 2021.

 {{< /note >}}